-Unilateral (one-sided) training is often the ugly step child of many workout routines, especially for the bigger muscles.
+Unilateral (one-sided) training is often the ugly stepchild of many workout routines, especially for the bigger muscles.
 When was the last time you did 1 arm dumbbell chest presses?
 Or a 1 leg weighted deadlift?
 (This is one of the best butt exercises).
-I think many people don’t utilize single sided exercises because it takes more time to complete.
-One could argue that one side is mostly resting when the other is working, so you can switch sides without a rest period and finish in the same time.
+I think many people don’t utilize single-sided exercises because it takes more time to complete.
+One could argue that one side is mostly resting when the other is working, so you can switch sides without a rest period and finish at the same time.
 Besides, I always feel like I am wasting my time resting in between sets when I could be working.

 Bilateral Deficit Example: